DuFanYin/market-dashboard/README.md

 5. No environment variables required

 ## Notes & Decisions
-- `dashboard/page.tsx` is a client component to enable client-side polling
+- `dashboard/page.tsx` is a client component focused on layout structure
+- Data logic is extracted into `useMarketData` custom hook for separation of concerns
+- UI is split into `MarketsTable` and `FearGreedPanel` components for maintainability
 - Server route `/api/market` enforces `cache: "no-store"` for live data
 - Stable ordering for OKX rows is guaranteed based on input symbols to avoid row flicker
 - Minimal styling is implemented with Tailwind + a small CSS module; the layout is responsive and mobile-optimized